petzi53/weblog-notes/content/post/2020/2020-01-12-educational-tools-learning-theory.en.md

 So the questions ask for **digital** tools, not for digital **educational** tools.
 The consequence is that the top list with a few exceptions **does not include subject-oriented software** (e.g., apps for learning math, science, languages).
 This bias is an essential drawback as many e-learning scenarios use these kinds of content-related software.

-The other side of the same coin is that there is a bias to personal knowledge management applications.
+The other side of the same coin is that there is a bias towards personal knowledge management applications.
 Software like email clients, browsers, search engines, etc., are unquestionably also essential parts of a learning ecology.
 Using these tools always goes together with (informal) learning experiences.
-But their inclusion in an educational taxonomy of tools results in a relatively small proportion of individual apps or web services for content-oriented e-learning.
+But an educational taxonomy of tools for education should focus on apps or web services developed for e-learning.
 To distinguish those personal productivity instruments from tools explicitly dedicated to learning, I have designated them with _Learning 0_.
 Under this category, I also have classified support tools like converters or  'neutral' web resources like portals for icons, images, or other material.

+Summarizing this subsection is the following types of tools designated with _Learning 0_:

++ General productivity: Word processors, email clients, browsers, search engines, converters, translators, grammar checkers, image/icon/theme libraries, and other supporting tools.
++ Personal knowledge management: Note-taking software, calendars,  project management, skill validation.
++ Hardware: Smartphones, tablets, interactive whiteboards.

 ### Developing learning material or using it?